Last updated

 A Teamspeak server is a piece of VoIP software which allows users to communicate with each other via speech.
 Teamspeak consists of two applications: a client and a server.

 The client application is the program that you use on your computer to log into teamspeak.
-It can be downloaded from the download page on the official website.
+It can be downloaded from the .
 Download the client for the operating system that you are using.

 The server application is the application that brings each client together.
 It is in charge of processing the VoIP data and handling messages between you and your friends.